 Estimates suggest that the world population in 1918 was 1.8 billion.

-If we rely on the estimate of 50 million deaths published by Johnson and Mueller, it implies that the Spanish flu killed 2.7% of the world population.
+The estimate of 50 million deaths published by Johnson and Mueller implies that the Spanish flu killed 2.7% of the world population.
 And if it was in fact higher – 100 million as these authors suggest – then the global death rate would have been 5.4%.10

 The world population was growing by around 13 million every year in this period which suggests that the period of the Spanish flu was likely the last time in history when the world population was declining.11

 The Spanish flu pandemic was the largest, but not the only large recent influenza pandemic.

 Two decades before the Spanish flu the Russian flu pandemic (1889-1894) is believed to have killed 1 million people.12